ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/design-the-application/explore-the-architecture-view.md

 }
 ```

-!!!
-Tip
-    The label attribute of the display annotation can be used to label the services in the diagram.
+>**Tip:** The label attribute of the display annotation can be used to label the services in the diagram.

 ### Service resources